yvi: woman showing her biceps, text: "We can DW it" (Dreamwidth)

 + The existence of both the diversity statement and the guiding principles, the fact the site-runners follow them diligently, and the community that's built up as a result.
 I feel like a person on DW, and that's really nice. ♥

 goodbyebird: Illyria from Angel and Cameron from the Sarah Connor Chronicles looking at one another.
-(Illyria Cameron)
+(X Illyria Cameron)

 [personal profile] goodbyebird